nicky-nym/nicky-nym.github.io/pages/cities.md

 This paper outlines a design proposal for building car-free cities, circa 2020.

 1. **Streets designed for mobility &mdash; better design choices**
-  * This proposal hinges on a re-design of what a city street looks like, to try to get less congestion, twice the average speed, and twice the total throughput (compared to, say, Manhattan New York).
+  * This proposal hinges on a re-design of what a city street looks like, to try to get less congestion, twice the average travel speed, and twice the total throughput (compared to, say, Manhattan New York).
 See <a href="#1">chapter 1</a>.
-2. **Mobility for prosperity, not for speed**
+2. **Mobility for prosperity, not for faster commutes**
   * The main goal of the new design is to increase urban mobility.
 However, non-intuitively, the benefit is **not** faster commutes, but is instead higher wages & more social opportunities, as well as higher land values & better investment return rates.
 See <a href="#2">chapter 2</a>.
 3. **Beyond mobility &mdash; better cities & better outcomes**
   * The main goal is better mobility, but the design has a variety of other potential upsides.
 Cities like this should be greener, cleaner, fairer, safer, simpler, and more reliable & resilient.
 See <a href="#3">chapter 3</a>.